manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md

 Infix length setting enables wildcard searches with term patterns like `start*`, `*end`, `*middle*`, and so on.
 It also lets you disable too short wildcards if those are too expensive to search for.

-Manticore can diffirentiate perfect word matches from infix matches and rank the former higher if you conform the following conditions:
+Manticore can differentiate perfect word matches from infix matches and rank the former higher if you conform the following conditions:
 * [dict](Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#dict)=keywords (on by default)
 * [index_exact_words](Creating_an_index/NLP_and_tokenization/Morphology.md#index_exact_words)=1 (off by default),
 * [expand_keywords](Searching/Options.md#expand_keywords)=1 (also off by default)